 In Unit 4, Dr Lum Wai Mun Alvin & Mr Kelvin Tung will bring readers through the continuity of care of patients with schizophrenia in the community.
-The treatment gap for patients with schizophrenia, and the benefits of early detection and continuity of care in the community will be emphasized.
+The treatment gap for patients with schizophrenia, and the benefits of early detection and continuity of care in the community will be emphasised.

-MENTAL HEALTH UPDATE
+MENTAL HEALTH 2021 UPDATE

-In Unit 5, Dr Rajeev Ramachandran and Associate Professor John Wong CM will discuss about eating disorders andbring readers through the initial assessment, diagnostic evaluation and indications for hospitalization for acute medical stabilization.
+In Unit 5, Dr Rajeev Ramachandran and Associate Professor John Wong CM will discuss about eating disorders and bring readers through the initial assessment, diagnostic evaluation and indications for hospitalisation for acute medical stabilisation.

 In Unit 6, Dr Dennis Seow Chuen Chai and Dr Philip Yap Lin Kiat will cover the importance of caregiver interventions for caregivers of patients with dementia.
 Caregiver interventions have been shown to reduce caregiver depression, burden of care, improve their health and quality of life, and creating a positive experience in the GP consultation.
+The role of the GP to support caregivers is even more important during this COVID-19 pandemic where caregiver stress had increased.